 With the covariance matrix in hand, the next step is to perform eigenvalue decomposition.
 This mathematical process decomposes the covariance matrix into its eigenvectors and eigenvalues.
 The eigenvectors, also known as principal components, represent the directions of maximum variance in the data.

 The corresponding eigenvalues indicate the amount of variance explained by each principal component.
-The eigenvectors define a new coordinate system, while the eigenvalues indicate how much of the original dataset’s variability each new axis captures.
+In essence, the eigenvectors define a new coordinate system, and the eigenvalues tell us how much of the original dataset’s variability is captured by each new axis.

 Selecting Principal Components

 After calculating the eigenvalues and eigenvectors, the next step is to select the principal components to retain.
-You then sort the eigenvectors in descending order of their corresponding eigenvalues.
+Typically, the eigenvectors are sorted in descending order of their corresponding eigenvalues.
 This sorting allows us to prioritise the principal elements that explain the most variance in the data.

 The choice of how many components to retain (denoted as KKK) depends on the desired level of explained variance.
 For example, one might retain enough components to explain 95% or 99% of the total variance.
 This decision balances dimensionality reduction with the preservation of meaningful information.